stablekernel/aqueduct/source/docs/http/channel.md

 }
 ```

 This method links together a `Router`, `Authorizer` and `UserController` in that order.
-A request is first handled by the `Router`, and if its path matches '/users', it will be sent to the `Authorizer`.
-If the `Authorizer` verifies the request, the request is passed to the `UserController` for fulfillment.
+A request is first handled by the `Router`, and if its path matches '/users', it will be sent to an `Authorizer`.
+If the `Authorizer` verifies the request, the request is passed to a `UserController` for fulfillment.

 By contrast, if the request's path doesn't match '/users', the `Router` sends a 404 Not Found response and doesn't pass it to the `Authorizer`.
 Likewise, if the request isn't authorized, the `Authorizer` will send a 401 Unauthorized response and prevent it from being passed to the `UserController`.
 In other words, a request 'falls out' of the channel once a controller responds to it, so that no further controllers will receive it.